-- 1. Look at the template of sector corruption types in our review and adjust these according to your situation. - 2.
-Gather available data.
-We suggest that you do this first at a macro level, to get a sense of which corruption issues are big or small across the sector, across countries, across different regions.
+- Look at the template of the different sector corruption types in our review.
+Use this as the basis of your identification of the corruption types in your situation. - Gather available data.
+We suggest that you do this first at a macro level, to get a sense of which corruption issues are big or small across the sector, regions and/or countries.
 Often there is a lot of such macro data publicly available.
-Then, gather available data at the micro level, local to you. - 3.
-Decide if it would help to do a formal analysis of the corruption types and the levels of corruption risk.
+Then, gather available data at the micro level, local to you.

+- 3. Decide if it would help to do a formal analysis of the corruption types and the levels of corruption risk.
 This takes time but gives you a thorough baseline for your reforms.
 It also serves to show the level of danger and damage from corruption to staff and to the public. - 4.
 Consider doing an analysis of the levels of support and opposition that you can expect.
 This is called a 'political economy analysis'. - 5.
-Prepare for the later step in which you develop your strategy (Step 4) by thinking about which the best 'entry points' are likely to be certain corruption types, regardless of scale, merit being tackled first because they are the most likely to build momentum and/or enable further reform.
+Prepare for the later step in which you develop your strategy (Step 4) by thinking about which the best 'entry points' are likely to be - certain corruption types, regardless of scale, merit being tackled first because they are the most likely to build momentum and/or enable further reform.
 This choice of starting point is hugely context dependent.